nickf94/T3A2_Pesky_Pooch/README.md

 #### MVP Page Components Division (react-router-dom):

 - **Home Page**
-  - **Testimonials Section,** where users can input reviews for the ‘Pesky Pooch’ business.
+  - **Testimonials Section,** where users can see reviews for the ‘Pesky Pooch’ business.
 This feature includes live updating through the use of React.
-When users input a testimonial it is immediately available for display on the website.
-In addition to this, because ‘Pesky Pooch’ has accumulated a wealth of already existing testimonials to date.
-We will be including these already existing reviews into this features section via a web scraper Coen has built.
+When a user inputs a testimonial on Facebook, it becomes immediately available for display on the 'Pesky Pooch' website.
+In addition to this, all currently present reviews that have accumulated over time will be included into this testimonials section via a Facebook API reviews service, seeing as the only location these reviews can currently be made is Facebook.
 - **About Page**
+  - Synopsis of 'Pesky Pooch' brand, values, and a general FAQ section.
 - **Contact Page**
   - **Customer Enquiry Form**: this is the most essential feature of the application, an input form to allow users to send customer enquiries.
 This form is attached to the clients email server where she will receive the enquiries in her inbox.
 In addition to using an Email API Service, we have also decided to save these 'customer enquiry forms' to our applications database, for archiving and recording purposes.
 Thus, ensuring the highest level of data security.
 - **Services Page**